blauerberg/drupalcms-codespaces-sandbox/README.md

 # Drupal CMS Codespaces sandbox

-This repository is a GitHub Codespaces sandbox for Drupal CMS V1.
+This repository is a GitHub Codespaces sandbox for [Drupal CMS 1.0](https://www.drupal.org/blog/drupal-cms-1-0).

-When running in GitHub Codespaces, you can open this project in the Codespaces environment and automatically get a functional Drupal setup without having to install local dependencies or manage separate environments.
+When running in GitHub Codespaces, you can open this project in the Codespaces environment and automatically get a functional Drupal setup without having to install local dependencies or manage separate environments. 🚀

 This setup is intended for quick exploration and is not optimized for rigorous security or performance scenarios.